sethreno/MassTransitPlayground/readme.md

     dotnet run --clientCodes "aag,aark,ametro"

-Will create an exchange named "message" that routes messages to client specific queues based on the ClientCode property of the messaage.
-Because the queues have the Single Active Consumer flag on a single consumer for each queue will be chosen as "active" and all will recieve all messages.
+Will create an exchange named "message" that routes messages to client specific queues based on the ClientCode property of the message.
+Because the queues have the Single Active Consumer flag on a single consumer for each queue will be chosen as "active" and will recieve all messages.
+This will likely be the first consumer to start up.

 ```mermaid
 flowchart TD;